NicolasHug/Surprise/README.md

-A strong emphasis is laid on [documentation](http://recsys.readthedocs.io/en/latest/index.html), which we have tried to make as clear and precise as possible by pointing out every details of the algorithms, in order for the practitioner to have perfect control over his experiments.
+A strong emphasis is laid on [documentation](http://recsys.readthedocs.io/en/latest/index.html), which we have tried to make as clear and precise as possible by pointing out every detail of the algorithms, in order for the practitioner to have perfect control over his experiments.

 Installation / Usage